randallkwong/evolution-game/README.md

 4) Increase a species’ population size
 5) Upgrade one of your species with a new ability by attaching the trait card to it

-Step 5: Click “Player 2: Start Phase 3.”
+Step 5: Click “Player 2: Play Cards.”
 Same as Step 4, but Player 2 does their actions.

 Step 6: Click “Feed”.
 Each Player will take turns choosing one of their species to feed.
 By default, species cannot consume more food than their population size (which is the P: number on the bottom right corner).
 Some traits allow species to consume additional food.
 After each Player has indicated they are finished feeding, a new round can begin by repeating steps 2-6.